CyphrRiot/ArchRiot/README.md

 - ✅ Comprehensive documentation and recovery options

 **⚠️ Important:** These tools modify critical system components.
 Always have a backup plan and test thoroughly.
 Read `optional-tools/README.md` for complete documentation.

+_Note: ArchRiot is very opinionated setup and was originally a unique rice[^1] and then a fork of [DHH's Omarchy](https://omarchy.org/){:target="\_blank"} installer with extensive customizations focused on privacy, development productivity, and clean aesthetics._

+[^1]: In the context of Linux, "rice" is slang for customizing or tweaking a desktop environment or user interface to make it look aesthetically pleasing or highly personalized, often with a focus on minimalism, unique themes, or lightweight setups.
+It comes from the term "ricer," originally used in car culture to describe heavily modified cars (inspired by "rice burner" for Japanese cars).

 ## 📄 License